 Dogs: See "Pets"

 Doodles: President Kennedy was an inveterate doodler, covering sheets of paper with jotted notes, repeated words, geometric figures, even small drawings, usually of sailboats.
 From 1952 until the President's death, Mrs. Evelyn Lincoln, his personal secretary, accumulated and catalogued these materials.
 Most of the doodles are part of the Personal Papers of John F. Kennedy and further information can be found in the finding aid of that collection.
-The significance of the doodles can be gauged by this example from a meeting of the EXCOMM on October 25, 1962 at the height of the Cuban Missile Crisis.
+The significance of the doodles can be seen from these examples (from the President's Office Files), created during meetings of the EXCOMM at the height of the Cuban Missile Crisis (October 1962).

 Election 1946: Results